 Back to top

 Alcohol and other drugs have been used by human beings throughout history, and New Zealanders are no different.
-44% of adult New Zealanders will try an illicit drug at some point, and 93% will try alcohol.
+At least 44% of adult New Zealanders will try an illicit drug at some point (some studies have indicated this figure could be far higher), and 93% will try alcohol.

 People use alcohol and other drugs for many reasons, including: pleasure and recreation; spiritual discovery; physical or mental performance enhancement; experimentation; peer pressure; or to medicate physical problems or emotional pain.